 \begin{example} Consider the following highly singularly perturbed non-linear problem \cite{MR3264586}:

 where f is chosen such that $u(t)=2-\exp(-t/\epsilon)+t^2$ is the exact solution. \end{example}

 This example corresponds to a highly singularly perturbed non-linear equation with a known solution.
+For Example \ref{eg:2}, the network parameters are given in Table \ref{tab:3}.

+{As $\epsilon$ decreases, the initial layer becomes more pronounced, leading to increased stiffness and multiscale complexity, which becomes challenging to resolve.
+This behavior is reflected in Table~\ref{tab:5_new}, where the proposed W-PINN consistently maintains strong approximation capability across all values of $\epsilon$ for different wavelet choices, including Gaussian, Mexican hat, and Morlet wavelets.
+In contrast, the accuracy of competing approaches such as PINN with a Gaussian wavelet as activation function \cite{uddin2023wavelets}, PIRBN \cite{PIRBN}, and Gabor PINN \cite{GaborPINN} deteriorates as $\epsilon$ decreases, while W-PINN remains stable.
+These results highlight the effectiveness of wavelet-based representations in capturing fine-scale features induced by small $\epsilon$.}

-For Example \ref{eg:2}, the parameters of the network are given in Table \ref{tab:3}.
-We compare the performance of W-PINN with the traditional PINN, and the PINN proposed in \cite{uddin2023wavelets} (using Gaussian wavelet as an activation function) for various $\epsilon$.
-The relative $L_2$-error and average training time for these are tabulated in Table \ref{tab:5_new}, which illustrates that the W-PINN outperforms other methods as it takes much less training time and provides better approximation, especially for lower values of $\epsilon$.
-Figure \ref{fig:5} demonstrates similar observations, for $\epsilon=2^{-10}$ both conventional PINN and PINN with the Gaussian wavelet as activation function \cite{uddin2023wavelets} are unable to detect the singularity satisfactorily, whereas W-PINN effectively handles the singularity.
+Figure \ref{fig:5} demonstrates similar observations, for $\epsilon=2^{-10}$, both conventional PINN and PINN with the Gaussian wavelet as activation function \cite{uddin2023wavelets} are unable to detect the singularity satisfactorily, whereas W-PINN effectively handles the singularity.

 In addition, we investigate the relationship between the hyperparameters of W-PINN and its performance for this example.
 Figure \ref{fig:res} illustrates the relationship between the resolution level ($[0,J]$) and the relative $L_2$-error.
-Here, we employ a network with $8$ hidden layers, each containing $200$ neurons, and fix $10,000$ collocation points.
+Here, we employ a network with $8$ hidden layers, each containing $100$ neurons, and fix $10,000$ collocation points.
 It shows that W-PINN gives optimal results for a specific resolution range (not too high nor too low).
-Lower resolution is incapable of capturing sharp singularities, and a large $J$ makes the loss function too complex to be optimized.
-The optimal range of the resolution is also dependent on the wavelet family.
-In this specific case, the W-PINN with Gaussian performed well for $J$, which is between $8$ and $14$, while this range is narrower for the Mexican hat.
-However, W-PINN performance also depends on the kind of wavelet used for a particular problem.
+Lower resolution is incapable of capturing sharp singularities, and a large $J$ makes the loss function too complex to be optimized. {The relatively small error bars demonstrate that W-PINN is numerically stable and well-conditioned with respect to random initialization.}